Feel free to Email or Whatsapp us. We are happy to help.

 Pangong is 134 km long and extends from India to China (Tibet).
 Two thirds of the length of this lake falls in China.
 It is 5 km wide at its broadest point.
 Even though it is a salt-water lake, in winter the lake surface freezes completely.
 The lake acts as an important breeding ground for a variety of birds including a number of migratory birds.
 During summer, the Bar-headed goose and Brahmini ducks are commonly seen here.
 The region around the lake supports a number of species of wildlife including the Kiang and the Marmot.
 This lake has become more popular due to filming of various Bollywood films especially ‘the three idiots’.

-Note: Sometimes this road along the Shyok gets blocked, in that case we shall return to Leh and do a same day trip to Pangong the next day.
+Note: Sometimes this road along the Shyok gets blocked, in that case we shall return to Leh and drive to Pangong the next day.

 After breakfast, we will visit the ‘photo’ spot made popular by several Bollywood movies.
 Later we drive back to Leh, passing through the third highest motorable pass in the world, the Chang La (5360m/ 17590ft).
 Visit the Hemis Monastery on the way.